 For plane travelers, you can fly directly into Shenzhen International Airport which is located in Bao’an.
 The airport is easy to navigate with bi-lingual signage (CN & EN).
 The airport is approx. 1hr 30 mins by bus/car from Futian, the central district of Shenzhen.

 For airport transfers from Shenzhen Airport, there are taxis, buses and the newly opened metro (subway).
 Bus costs around 25RMB, a taxi around 100RMB and the metro 9RMB.
 The metro takes around 60-70 minutes.
 The metro line from the airport is Line 1, this line terminates at the Louhu from where you can also cross the border to Hong Kong or take a train to Guangzhou.
 You can also transfer from line 1 to to other metro lines depending on your destination.

 Train to Shenzhen

-For train travellers going to/from other mainland cities, the railway stations are Shenzhen Railway Station at Louhu, and Shenzhen West Railway Station located at Shekou.
+For train travelers going to/from other mainland cities, the railway stations are Shenzhen Railway Station at Louhu, and Shenzhen West Railway Station located at Shekou.
 Most trains arrive and depart via the Louhu Station.
 Shenzhen North station is set to become fully operational in late 2011/2012 offering fast train services between Shenzhen – Guangzhou and Shenzhen – Wuhan.

 Guangzhuo to Shenzhen

-Many people wishing to visit Shenzhen also fly into the nearby Guangzhuo Airport or come via Hong Kong Airport.
+Many people wishing to visit Shenzhen also fly into the nearby Guangzhou Airport or come via Hong Kong Airport.
 If your coming to Shenzhen via Guangzhou Airport, there are four train stations but the Guangzhou East Railway Station (Tianhe Railway Station) has the most frequent services running to Shenzhen which all terminate at the Louhu station.
 More details on going from Guangzhou to Shenzhen

 Hong Kong to Shenzhen